MENAME course outline Winter 2020

-This course is an introduction to music and culture of the Middle East and North African (MENA) region, by combining academic and performance study of music, its culture and society.
-This term our focus will be Nubia and Sudan.
+This course provides an introduction to music and culture of the Middle East and North African (MENA) region, by combining academic and performance study of music, its culture and society.
+This term our focus will be Film Music of the Middle East and North Africa.
 Performance includes rehearsals and occasional public performances as well, including the final concert (Thursday March 26).
 Undergraduates should enroll in Music 148 (intro level) or Music 448 (intermediate level); graduate students should enroll in Music 548.

 - To introduce you to music of the MENA (Middle Eastern and North African) region, broadly defined, beyond a strict geography, potentially to include music of Arabic, Persian, Turkish, Hebrew, Kurdish, Berber, Nubian, Armenian, Greek, Swahili and other cultural-linguistic groups, through performance and academic study.
 During this term, our focus will be film songs.